wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 | 4 | 0 | 603600 | 100000 |
 | 5 | 8 | 620800 | 1000000 |

-So if you start with a decimal fraction like `0.12408`, the algorithm basically pulls out the digits one at a time — first the 1, then the 2, then the 4, and then 0 and finally 8.
+---

-This fraction gradually
+So if you start with a decimal fraction like $0.12408$, the algorithm essentially extracts the digits one at a time—first the 1, then the 2, then the 4, followed by 0, and finally 8.

-reveals itself as a sequence of digits, with the aid of controlled values of _s_ and _t_, until there’s no more meaningful information left to extract.
+This fraction gradually reveals itself as a sequence of digits—with the help of carefully controlled values of s and t—until there’s no more meaningful information left to extract.

-Knuth observes:
+Knuth notes:

 "Why does this work?
 Everybody knows Dijkstra's famous dictum that testing can reveal the prescense of errors but not their absence.
 However, a program like this, with only finitely many inputs, is a counterexample!
 Suppose we test it for all 65536 values of 'n', and suppose the resulting fractions .d1 ... dk all reproduce the original value when converted back.
 Then we need only verify that none of the shorter fractions or neighboring fractions of equal length are better; this testing will prove the program correct.